demisto/content/Packs/NucleonCyber/Integrations/NucleonCyberFeed/README.md

 This is the NucleonCyber Feed  integration
-This integration was integrated and tested with version xx of NucleonCyberFeed
+This integration was integrated and tested with version 6.0.0 of NucleonCyberFeed
 ## Configure NucleonCyberFeed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.